stormblog/sircmpwn.github.io/_posts/2015-07-20-A-practical-understanding-of-Flux.md

 export default new UserStore();
 {% endhighlight %}

 Yeah, that's all there is to it.
+Each store should be a singleton.
 You use it like this:

 {% highlight javascript %}
 import UserStore from "whatever/UserStore";